 For a list of players and draws, visit the USTA website

 Don’t miss Finals Day on Sunday, featuring fun activities for the whole family to enjoy—including food, live music DJ, face painting, and stilt walker from followed by exhibition Pickleball on center court with 4 top Bay Area players!

 Men’s and women’s finals action start at until end of day.
 You don’t want to miss it!

 Registration is required for on-court tennis activities portion of Kids’ Day—SOLD OUT

 About the KPSF Open

-Derrik works financing construction projects throughout the west coast.
-He picked up tennis about 10 yrs ago and has been on the tennis courts a few days a week ever since.
-When he's not working or playing tennis, he can usually be found hanging out with his wife and daughter in the city.
+Derrik picked up tennis about 15 years ago and has been on the tennis courts a few days a week ever since.
+He works in the investment space in real estate.
+When he's not working or playing tennis, he can usually be found hanging out with his wife and two young daughters in the city.